bubdm/etlbox.docu/ETLBoxDocu/articles/connectors/syncing_merge.md

 truncate the destination table and then write all changes back into the database.
 This approach can be much faster if you expect a lot of deletions, but you will always need to read all data from the destination table and write it back.
 The CacheMode Partial won't work if you use the truncate method.
+Also, the Truncate method is only allowed for MergeMode "Full".

 ```C#
 DbMerge<MyMergeRow> merge = new DbMerge<MyMergeRow>(connection, "DestinationTable");